katerib/airport-mgmt-sys/README.md

 # Airport Management System

-## Flightline
+## Flightline Description

-A simple airport management web application built with Node.js and Express.
+Flightline is a simple airport management web application built with Node.js and Express.
 It provides functionality to manage terminals, gates, flights, passengers, aircraft, and active passengers.

 ## Table of Contents